jayoharedee/comp1231/labs/week-12/index.md

   * max-age=max-age-in-seconds;
     * e.g., 31536000 for a year

-Looking at the last option above, we can use the fact that cookies will accept a max-age as an option, so we can essentially expire them.
-If we wanted to build a utility funtion that can be used to parse cookies, we can combine our previous method used to set cookies.
+Looking at the last option above, we can see cookies will accept a `max-age` option, so we can go back in time and essentially expire them.
+If we wanted to build a utility function that can be used to parse cookies, we can combine our previous method used to set cookies.
 Find `setCookie` invoked inside a new function called deleteCookie below.
 These two methods together will allow us to "delete" a cookie.

 ```js
 function deleteCookie(name) {